Sahil-2703/MetaProject4/ReadMe.md

 This solidity progrom is based on the ERC20 token where our own token has been made to mint the token from the owner.

-## Description

-This program is written in the Solidity, a language used to develop a smart contract for ethereum.

 ## Getting Started

 ### Execution program